mashupbots/plebify/docs/UserManual.rst

 - **on**

-  Connection of events to subscribe to for this job.
-See below for more details
+  Collection of events to subscribe to for this job.
+See ""on Events" below for more details.

 - **do**

-  Connection of tasks to execute to for this job.
-See below for more details
+  Collection of tasks to execute to for this job.
+See "do Tasks" below for more details.

 on Events
 ---------

+This is a specification of the connector event(s) to which a job subscribes.

 You can specify one or more events between the ``[ ]``.
 Each event must be enclosed by ``{ }`` and separated by comma.
 Each event setting must be on a new line.